Tenafly, New Jersey

 The borough has been one of the state's highest-income communities.
 Based on data from the American Community Survey for 2013–2017, Tenafly residents had a median household income of $153,381, ranked 13th in the state among municipalities with more than 10,000 residents, more than double the statewide median of $76,475.

-Tenafly was incorporated as a borough on January 24, 1894, by an act of the New Jersey Legislature from portions of the now-defunct Palisades Township, based on the results of a referendum held the previous day.History, Borough of Tenafly.
-Accessed August 20, 2021.
+Tenafly was incorporated as a borough on January 24, 1894, by an act of the New Jersey Legislature from portions of the now-defunct Palisades Township, based on the results of a referendum held the previous day.
 The borough was the first formed during the "Boroughitis" phenomenon then sweeping through Bergen County, in which 26 boroughs were formed in the county in 1894 alone.
-Portions of Palisades Township were acquired based on legislation approved on April 8, 1897.Honeyman, Abraham Van Doren.
-Index-analysis of the Statutes of New Jersey, 1896-1909: Together with References to All Acts, and Parts of Acts, in the 'General Statutes' and Pamphlet Laws Expressly Repealed: and the Statutory Crimes of New Jersey During the Same Period, p.
-287. New Jersey Law Journal Publishing Company, 1910.
-Accessed October 11, 2015.
+Portions of Palisades Township were acquired based on legislation approved on April 8, 1897.

+History

+The first European settlers in Tenafly were Dutch immigrants, who began to populate the area during the late 17th century.
+The name "Tenafly" is of Dutch language origin.
+Some historical references cite a Dutch language connection to its location on or at "a meadow."
+Other derivations cite the early-modern Dutch phrase "Tiene Vly" or "Ten Swamps" which was given by Dutch settlers in 1688.

 Geography

 According to the United States Census Bureau, the borough had a total area of 5.16 square miles (13.38 km2), including 4.59 square miles (11.88 km2) of land and 0.58 square miles (1.50 km2) of water (11.20%).

-The borough borders the municipalities of Alpine, Bergenfield, Cresskill, Englewood and Englewood Cliffs in Bergen County; and The Bronx in New York City across the Hudson River.Bergen County Map of Municipalities, Bergen County, New Jersey.
-Accessed March 15, 2020.
+The borough borders the municipalities of Alpine, Bergenfield, Cresskill, Englewood and Englewood Cliffs in Bergen County, as well as The Bronx in New York City across the Hudson River.

 Tenafly's street plan and overall development were largely determined by its hills and valleys.
 The eastern part of the borough is referred to as the "East Hill" for its higher elevation in relation to the rest of the borough.
 There, the terrain rises dramatically to the east of the downtown area, terminating at the New Jersey Palisades, overlooking the Hudson River.
 Nearby is the Tenafly Nature Center, located at 313 Hudson Avenue.